moov-io/paygate/pkg/client/docs/TransfersApi.md

 ## DeleteTransferByID

-> DeleteTransferByID(ctx, transferID, xTenant, optional)
+> DeleteTransferByID(ctx, transferID, xNamespace, optional)

 Delete Transfer

-Remove a transfer for the specified tenantID.
+Remove a transfer for the specified namespace.
 Its status will be updated as transfer is processed.
 It is only possible to delete (recall) a Transfer before it has been released from the financial institution.

 ### Required Parameters